Guest Post by Aging Life Care Expert, Debra Feldman

 - Celebrate in the most familiar setting – for persons with Alzheimer’s disease, a change of environment can be very upsetting.
 If the person lives in a facility, reserve the special dining room if a meal is planned.
 Schedule the celebration in a private area of the community.
 You could also participate in the holiday activities that are planned by the community.

-To learn more about how an Aging Life Care Expert can help you, visit www.ddfcaremanagement.com or join us for a free presentation in our office on Dec.
-8th.
-Click here for more information.
+To learn more about how an Aging Life Care Expert can help you, visit www.ddfcaremanagement.com.